dibley1973/StoredProcedureFramework/README.md

 The solution is written in C# .Net v4.0.
 The decision to write in v4.0 and not a later version is to enable other projects with this framework version and above to be able to consume it.

 ### Folder Structure
-The folder structure is an ever evolving beast, as I strive to get a logical organisation for it
+The folder structure is as follows.

 * Solution
   + Binaries